Find and import your Twitter archive (auto-discovered on macOS).

 #Pick your path

-• Have a Twitter archive ZIP.
-Archive import walks through autodiscovery, full-DM mode, and idempotent re-runs.
+- Have a Twitter archive ZIP.
+Archive import walks through autodiscovery, selected re-imports, and idempotent re-runs.

-• No archive, just want to read live.
+- Already initialized, want fresh live data.
 Sync covers likes, bookmarks, timeline, mention threads, and rate-limit-aware resumable runs.

-• Backing up to Git.
-Backup for deterministic JSONL shards and backup sync round-trips.
+media fetchfor images, video, and GIFs, plus archive-byte reuse. - Backing up to Git.
+Backup for deterministic JSONL shards and

 #Project